rickyliang5/DSP/README.md

 ## Requirements

-The following packages need to be installed for building:
+The following packages need to be installed for building:/

 * gcc >= 4.9
 * make >= 4.0